-Find something you’re passionate about.
-I can’t even truly express to you how much blogging has boosted my self-esteem.
+I can’t even truly express to you how much blogging has helped me to boost confidence.
 I’ve always loved to write, and I wanted an outlet to do that.
 But I had no idea how beneficial blogging would actually be mentally and emotionally.
 It truly has turned me into a happier, more confident person.

 - Why You Should Step Outside Your Comfort Zone